-Aotea College has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the Minister of Education and administered by the New Zealand Qualifications Authority (NZQA).
+Aotea College has agreed to observe and be bound by the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 (the Code) published by the Minister of Education and administered by the New Zealand Qualifications Authority (NZQA).
 Copies of the Code are available on request from Aotea College or from NZQA

 The wellbeing of international students both at school and in their homestays high a priority for Aotea College.
-As well as the support they receive from the Director, Program Coordinator and Homestay Coordinator, international students are able to access all the support services available to other Aotea College Students.
+As well as the support they receive from the Director, International Student Program and Administration Manager, international students are able to access all the support services available to other Aotea College Students.
 These include:

 Aotea College has teachers who are fluent in French.
 Spanish, Chinese and Japanese and community based support for speakers of Thai.

 MEDICAL AND TRAVEL INSURANCE

 International students (including group students) must have appropriate and current medical and travel insurance while in New Zealand.
 Students can arrange their own insurance or have an agent arrange on their behalf.
 The school must recieve an English language summary of the insurance coverage.
 Aotea College can arrange insurance on behalf of students.